If you have an air conditioner that is buzzing every few minutes, there are several common causes and fixes.

 Causes and Fixes for AC Unit Buzzing Every Few Minutes

-- Loose Bolts or Panel
+- Fix any Loose Bolts or Panels

-- Bad or Failing Contactor
+- Check for Bad or Failing Contactor

-- Bad or Failing Capacitor
+- Check for Bad or Failing Capacitor

-- Bad Condensing Fan Motor
+- Check for Bad Condensing Fan Motor

 - Failing Reversing Valve